CogStack/CogStack-Pipeline/docs/examples/index.md

 tika.tikaFieldName = tika_output
 tika.binaryContentSource = database
 ```
-The property `tika.tikaFieldName` denotes the name of the key field `tika_output` in the output JSON file where the value will contain the content of the Tika-parsed document.
+The property `tika.tikaFieldName` denotes the name of the key field `tika_output` in the output JSON file where the value will contain the content of the Tika-parsed document (optional value).
 See, e.g., the `reports_processed_view` where the content of `tika_output` is accessed and parsed.

 The property `tika.binaryFieldName` denotes the name of the column that contains the binary document data -- in our case it is the `cog_binary_doc` field in `reports_binary_view` view.